 Teaching Assistant, Critical Perspectives on Cultural Heritage and Heritage, Globalisation, and Development

-During my PhD I assisted Dr. Beverley Butler and Professor Rodney Harrison on these core modules within the Cultural Heritage Studies MA.
-As well as leading seminars, field trips, and marking, I delivered lectures on the destruction of cultural heritage and the impact of heritage consultancies on global heritage practices.
+During my PhD I acted as Teaching Assistant on these core modules within the Cultural Heritage Studies MA.
+As well as leading seminars, field trips, and marking, I delivered lectures on the destruction of cultural heritage and the impact of professionalisation on heritage practice globally.

 In addition, I have supervised around 15 Masters level dissertations and regularly lead field trips to museums and heritage sites across London.